osohq/oso/docs/content/java/guides/roles/getting-started.md

 {{% callout "Load policies before enabling roles" "blue" %}}

-Oso will validate your roles configuration when you call `enable_roles`.
+Oso will validate your roles configuration when you call `enableRoles`.
 You must load all policy files before enabling roles.

 {{% /callout %}}